SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 #### 8.1.4 Privacy Considerations

-The LTMBSE-ACE memory system stores detailed information about each learner's interactions, struggles, and progress—data that enables personalization but also raises privacy concerns.
+The LTMBSE-ACE memory system stores detailed information about each learner's interactions, struggles, and progress.
+This data enables personalization but also raises privacy concerns.
 While our implementation isolates per-learner data and does not share information across users, the accumulation of detailed learning profiles creates obligations for data protection and raises questions about data retention, student consent (especially for minors), and potential misuse.
 Our study did not comprehensively evaluate participant attitudes toward this data collection or test long-term implications of persistent memory storage.

 #### 8.1.5 Ecological Validity

-The study was conducted in a controlled after-school setting at Two By Two Learning Center, which differs from typical classroom environments, home learning contexts, or other educational settings where NOODEIA might be deployed.
-The study environment featured individual attention from research assistants, dedicated devices, and a structured session format—conditions that may not reflect real-world usage patterns.
-Students knew they were participating in a study, which may have influenced their engagement and responses.
+The study was conducted in controlled settings at Two By Two Learning Center (K-12 participants) and the University of Illinois at Urbana-Champaign (undergraduate and graduate participants), which differ from typical classroom environments, home learning contexts, or other educational settings where NOODEIA might be deployed.
+While the two-site design increased demographic diversity, both environments featured individual attention from research assistants, dedicated devices, and a structured session format.
+These conditions may not reflect real-world usage patterns.
+Participants knew they were participating in a study, which may have influenced their engagement and responses.
 The Hawthorne effect cannot be ruled out, and the one-session design prevents assessment of how novelty effects might fade over extended use.

 #### 8.1.6 Single-Session Design